CAMM (missile family): British Army

 In March 2022, the UK announced it would be deploying a Sky Sabre fire group to Poland to bolster NATO's Eastern flank following the 2022 Russian invasion of Ukraine dubbed Operation Stifftail.
 On 13 March 2024, Minister of Defence Grant Shapps announced on social media that Operation Stifftail would formally be extended.
 It eventually concluded in December 2024.

 On 22 August 2025, the MoD and DE&S announced a £118 million, three-year contract to MBDA for six new Land-Ceptor missile launchers (iLaunchers) for use in Sky Sabre.
 The contract would also include the provision of suite supporting equipment including 12 fire unit support vehicles for ammunition, eight vehicles for baggage, eight threat evaluation and weapon assignment systems, in addition to a supply of spare parts for the launchers and Sky Sabre.
 It also came with a commitment from to double the number of deployable Sky Sabre systems.
 As part of the press-release It was also announced that the first live-firing of the system from within the UK took place at the Outer Hebrides range during Exercise Formidable Shield earlier that year.

-However, this announcement continued long-stranding confusion regarding both the composition of Sky Sabre units and the current deployable strength of the UK's medium-range air defence capability.
+However, this announcement continued long-standing confusion regarding both the composition of Sky Sabre units and the current deployable strength of the UK's medium-range air defence capability.
 In January 2025 it was reported that the UK had seven Sky Sabre systems and that it was looking to purchase more, possibly increasing to nine.
-However, the MoD have been excused of being vague and inconsistent in their use of terminology regarding Sky Sabre, specifically their use of the term 'system', making it unclear if and when they are referring to the composite components of Sky Sabre or the deployable units that operate the overall system.
+However, the MoD have been accused of being vague and inconsistent in their use of terminology regarding Sky Sabre, specifically their use of the term 'system', making it unclear if and when they are referring to the composite components of Sky Sabre or the deployable units that operate the overall system.
 Currently 16 RA has four batteries for Sky Sabre (11 Battery, 14 Battery, 30 Battery, and 32 Battery).
 Some older reports suggested that each battery was to be equipped with one SAMOC, one GAMB, and four to six iLaunchers but later reports instead suggest that batteries are divided into two fire-groups each with a SAMOC, GAMB and three launchers.
 However, it is currently unclear if all four batteries are fully equipped, with some suggesting the UK may have only had twelve launchers prior to the new contract, or four fire-groups worth (or two batteries) with the new announcement adding a further two fire-groups of launchers (one battery).
 Some even theorised that this contract may have actually been referring to an order for iLaunchers to outfit six brand new fire-groups as opposed to six individual launchers.